-Harvest Moon: The Tale of Two Towns for Nintendo DS and Nintendo 3DS
+An unofficial guide covering Harvest Moon: The Tale of Two Towns for Nintendo DS and Nintendo 3DS

 Harvest Moon: The Tale of Two Towns is a farming simulation game for the Nintendo hand-held console systems.
 The original game in Japan was only available for the Nintendo DS console but the North American version is available for both Nintendo DS and Nintendo 3DS consoles.